alarner/bookshelf-api/README.md

 * `POST   /api/v1/product` - Create a new product
 * `PUT    /api/v1/product/7` - Update product with an id of 7.
 * `DELETE /api/v1/product/83` - Delete the product with an id of 83.

+You can find a full working example in the [example](/example) directory.

 Bookshelf API provides a number of options that allow you to customize the behavior of the API.
 They should be passed in to the middleware: